danwcc/IgniteEV/README.md

 The addon pulls data from your character sheet and the cobat log in order to simulate ignite DoT damage if your next spell would crit.
 If the ignite damage has a higher current value than the simulated future value, then it shows an icon on the screen to idicate that to the player.
 This addon is my attempt to create a mathematical and procedural way to know when to press combustion.
 I made this because i like these kind of math problems.
-Seasoned mages will not find much use from this addon.

 I want to stop working on this addon and move on to other things, so feel free to make edits or implement this code into other projects.